ADVANCE YOUR SKILLS TO SERVE AND WORK WITH PEOPLE OF INTERNATIONAL CULTURAL BACKGROUNDS

 The Cleveland Council on World Affairs will work with your organization to design a full-day, customized workshop to improve employees’ global competencies.
 This training improves participants’ intercultural communication and equips participants with skills that will help them to successfully work with partners of different cultural backgrounds.
-Program participants will become globally competent citizens who can effectively do business in an international or culturally diverse setting.

 Learning outcomes will differ depending on the audience for the training and may include: